Murphy Oil

 The company is ranked 625th on the Fortune 500 and 1860th on the Forbes Global 2000.

 As of December 31, 2020, the company had 714.9 e6BOE of estimated proved reserves, of which 51% was petroleum, 42% was natural gas, and 7% was natural gas liquids.

 The company's developed reserves are in the United States and Canada.
 The company also has undeveloped reserves in Australia, Brazil, Brunei, Mexico, and Vietnam.

 In the United States, the company's reserves are primarily in the Eagle Ford Group area of South Texas and in the deepwater Gulf of Mexico.

 The company's Canadian operations are mostly heavy crude oil projects in the Western Canadian Sedimentary Basin.
+Murphy’s East Coast Canada assets are located offshore Newfoundland in two producing oil fields in the Jeanne d'Arc Basin.
+The company holds a 6.5% non-operated working interest in Hibernia and 18% non-operated working interest in Terra Nova.

 Of the company's 2020 production of 174.636 e3BOE per day, 59% was petroleum, 5% was natural gas liquids, and 36% was natural gas.

+Throughout 2018 Murphy Oil along with 91 other Fortune 500 companies had "paid an effective federal tax rate of 0% or less" as a result of Donald Trump´s Tax Cuts and Jobs Act of 2017.